Code motivation

 How redback can be useful to you

-• Download data for supernovae, tidal disruption events, gamma-ray burst afterglows, kilonovae, prompt emission from different catalogs/telescopes; Swift, BATSE, Open access catalogs, ZTF, etc. Users can also provide their own data or use simulated data.
+• Download data for supernovae, tidal disruption events, gamma-ray burst afterglows, kilonovae, prompt emission from different catalogs/telescopes; Swift, BATSE, Open access catalogs, FINK and LASAIR brokers.
+Users can also provide their own data or use simulated data

-• Process transient data into a homogeneous transient object, providing an interface for plotting lightcurves and doing other processing.
+• Redback processes the data into a homogeneous transient object.
+Making it easy to plot lightcurves and do any other processing.

-• Fit one of the models implemented in redback, or fit your own model.
-Models for several different types of electromagnetic transients are implemented and range from simple analytical models to numerical surrogates.
+• The user can then fit one of the models implemented in redback.
+Or fit their own model.
+Models for several types of electromagnetic transients are implemented and range from simple analytical models to numerical surrogates.

 Advantages of the interface to bilby